Hamiltonian tomography by the quantum quench protocol with random noise: Discussion and outlook

 \section{Discussion and outlook}

 In the article, we introduced a framework for numerical simulations of QHT with random noise.
 In our model, the noise was introduced in two ways: by random unitary rotations that distort the actual measurement operators and by time uncertainty related to the moments of measurement.
 Two parameters, $\sigma$ and $\Delta \tau$, were used to quantify the noise.
 The figures of merit defined to measure the performance of the framework were presented on graphs versus the amount of noise.
+Each time, the simulations were performed for a wide range of parameters to test the theoretical robustness of the framework under conditions of heave noise.

 The framework was tested on three types of one-qubit Hamiltonians, and the results appear very consistent.
 We proved that if the random noise is not severe ($\sigma < \pi/10$), we can efficiently perform QHT with three pairs of initial and final states.
 Increasing the number of pairs leads to a growth of statistical dispersion, which makes the results for the sample more scattered.
-For a heavier amount of random noise, we cannot precisely determine the Hamiltonian, although the schemes based on more pairs provided better figures.
-One can agree that in experiments we are able to reduce the impact of random errors connected uncertainties in apparatus settings.
-Therefore, the condition for precise Hamiltonian estimation appears to lie within reach of current technology.
+For a heavier amount of random noise, we cannot precisely determine the Hamiltonian, although the schemes based on more pairs provided better average fidelity.
+One can agree that in experiments, we are able to reduce the impact of random errors connected uncertainties in apparatus settings.
+Therefore, the condition for precise Hamiltonian estimation appears to lie within the reach of current technology.